-We minimise the risk of child-on-child abuse through our extensive PSHE curriculum and pastoral programmes, including assemblies and other key messages.
+We minimise the risk of child-on-child abuse through our extensive PSHE curriculum and personalised pastoral programmes.
 All staff understand the importance of challenging inappropriate behaviours between peers and their role in preventing and responding to child-on-child abuse.
-Our staff understand that even if there are no reports of child-on-child abuse in our school, it does not mean child-on-child abuse is not happening may be the case that it is just not being reported.
-Children can report any child-on-child abuse by speaking to his/her trusted adult in school.
+Our staff understand that even if there are no reports of child-on-child abuse in our school, it does not mean child-on-child abuse is not happening-it may be the case that it is just not being reported.
+Children can report any child-on-child abuse by discussing with a staff member with support from visual prompts where necessary.

 Any cases of child-on-child abuse will be thoroughly investigated, with the victim always being taken seriously and both the victim and alleged perpetrator given appropriate support.
-Support will take the child's wishes into account and may include increased pastoral support, a mentor, access to counselling and a referral to external services.
+Support will take the child's wishes into account and may include increased pastoral support.
 We will liaise with the police and children's social care as necessary.
 Where there has been a report of sexual violence, an immediate risk assessment will be made, considering the needs of the victim, the alleged perpetrator, and our other pupils.
 All allegations of child-on-child abuse will be recorded in our safeguarding files.

-In cases where nudes or semi-nudes have been shared, we follow the guidance given to schools and colleges by the UK Council for Internet Safety (UKCIS): Sharing nudes and semi-nudes (December 2020).
+In cases where nudes or semi-nudes have been shared, we follow guidance given to schools and colleges by the UK Council for Internet Safety (UKCIS): Sharing nudes and semi-nudes (December 2020).